PEI Canada Red Fox Photo Tour

-You will receive a detailed itinerary which includes airport and lodging information once your deposit has been paid, but please see these exciting points below that make up this unique workshop.
+You will receive a detailed itinerary which includes airport and lodging information once your deposit has been paid, but please see these exciting points below that make up this unique urban wildlife photography workshop.
 Please feel free to email with any questions: firstname.lastname@example.org

 If you do not own any of the equipment below you can rent from several rental facilities.
 Amy uses and recommends Lens Pro To Go, Borrow Lenses, and Lensrentals.
 Email Amy if you are unsure if your gear will work for this workshop: email@example.com and she''ll let you know! :)

-- The workshop price does not include flights to and from Prince Edward Island, Canada, meals or lodging.
+The workshop price does not include flights to and from Prince Edward Island, Canada, transportation, travel insurance or meals.

 ABOUT THE INSTRUCTORS

 Amy Shutt specializes in nature and wildlife photography with a recent focus in photo-documentary projects.
 A formally trained and published photographer, Amy also teaches various photography classes and workshops throughout the United States and in Africa.
 Her interest in foxes and coyotes, background in wildlife rehabilitation, and curiosity about the human and wild animal relationships in our world, brought her to start The Canid Project.
 She hopes to preserve, educate, and inspire through this endeavor.